umarhassan-mitodl/21g.701-fall-2003/content/pages/syllabus.md

 VanPatten, Marks, and Teschner. _DESTINOS_.
 Text and Workbook/Study Guide 1 (Lecciones 1-26).
 McGraw Hill, 2002.

-\[For OCW online learners: the complete [Destinos: An Introduction to Spanish](https://www.learner.org/series/destinos-an-introduction-to-spanish/) video series with practice exercises is available free online from Annenberg Learner.\]
+\[For OCW online learners: the complete {{% resource_link "13bd8fa2-88ce-4204-a1af-ddd13cbae218" "Destinos: An Introduction to Spanish" %}} video series with practice exercises is available free online from Annenberg Learner.\]

 **Recommended**: A good Spanish-English Dictionary.